from small one page howto to huge articles all in one place

 DESCRIPTION

 The column utility formats its input into multiple columns.
-The util support three modes:
+It supports three modes:

 Determine the number of columns the input contains and create a table.
-This mode is enabled by option -t, --table and columns formatting is possible to modify by --table-* options.
-Use this mode if not sure.
+This mode is enabled with the -t, --table option.
+Output is aligned to the terminal width in interactive mode and 80 columns in non-interactive mode (see --output-width for more details).
+Custom formatting can be applied by using various --table-rs* options.

 Input is taken from file, or otherwise from standard input.
-Empty lines are ignored.
+Empty lines are ignored and all invalid multibyte sequences are encoded with the x<hex> convention.

 OPTIONS